zalando/go-keyring/README.md

 ```

 ## Tests

-Running the tests is simple, just run:
+Running the tests is simple:

 ```
 go test
 ```

-however they depend on your OS.
-E.g. if you run the tests on **Linux** it will
+Which OS you use *does* matter.
+If you're using **Linux**, it will
-test the implementation in `keyring_linux.go` and similar if running the tests
+test the implementation in `keyring_linux.go`.
+If running the tests
-in **OS X** it will test the implementation in `keyring_darwin.go`.
+on **OS X**, it will test the implementation in `keyring_darwin.go`.

 ## Contributing/TODO

-We welcome contributions from the community.
-Please use [CONTRIBUTING.md](CONTRIBUTING.md) as guideline.
-To help you get started, here are some items that we'd love help with:
+We welcome contributions from the community; please use [CONTRIBUTING.md](CONTRIBUTING.md) as your guidelines for getting started.
+Here are some items that we'd love help with:

 - [Windows support](https://github.com/zalando/go-keyring/issues/3)
 - [Travis Linux](https://github.com/zalando/go-keyring/issues/1)